MagicCastle/mc-sentinel/docs/hypothesis.md

 ## Monitored components

-### Hardware
+### Instances

-Details about the hardware components that need to be monitored.
+Instances are the virtual machines created by a deployment.
+They are the main components of the infrastructure and are the first failure point to be monitored.

 - instances that are tagged `public`, which indicates that they're accessible through internet
-- all instances that have a puppet class `rsyslog::client`, these will forward all their logs to the instances with class `rsyslog::server`
+- all instances that have a puppet class `rsyslog::client`, these will forward all their logs to instances with class `rsyslog::server`

 ### Dependencies

 Information on the dependencies that should be tracked.
+This includes checking for the presence of libraries, services, and other components that are required for the infrastructure to function properly.

 - Puppet

 ### Services

 List of services that require monitoring.
+Each service should be checked for availability and proper functioning.

 - FreeIPA
 - Fail2ban